mbondyra/react-performance-workshop/src/task4/README.md

 ## WAY AHEAD OF THE GROUP?

-1. When user clicks on a 'population' header, reorder countries from the biggest to the smaller.
+1. When user clicks on a 'population' header, reorder countries in decreasing order.
+When clicking again, reorder them in increasing order.
 You only need one render of one component to achieve it.
 Do you know which one?